olivierwilkinson/act-one-native/README.md

 means you may need to add what you want to staging and then `git stash save --keep-index` to prevent the script from checking work that is in progress.

-## Architecture

-The entry-point for the app is `App.tsx` in the top-level directory.
-It is not possible to change this due to expo assumptions.

-App defines the navigation stack and should also hold the state for any application-wide contexts, e.g. a UserContext.

-The components App adds to the stack are held in the screens directory e.g.
-Home, Play etc.

-Because typescript cannot correctly infer types passed as params to each screen, the screens should be defensive against incorrectly passed data, see `screens/Play`.
-This works towards async fetching of plays in future.

-Components are found in the components directory, these are organised by screen, with components that need to be shared between screens living in the `common` folder.

 ## Style